mpfrush/Rprojects/README.md

 - Code for exercise 3 is published in Rpubs: http://rpubs.com/violetgirl/199651.

-- Code for capstone project intial data analysis and EDA is published in Rpubs: http://rpubs.com/violetgirl/199678.
+- Code for capstone project initial data analysis and EDA is published in Rpubs: http://rpubs.com/violetgirl/199678.